DefianceDigital/LoRaBlue/README.md

 tools.
 We wanted it to be easy for the average person to understand how the device works and change it if they so desire.
 LoRaBlue is what's known as a "Arduino compatible Development Board" so it can be completely reprogrammed in any way you wish.
 If you ever wanted to learn coding, LoRaBlue makes it easy.
 By default LoRaBlue is a "smart-radio", but it can be literally whatever you make it.
+It's modeled after Adafruit's "ItsyBitsy nRF52840 Express" so just install that board in Arduino if you want to code with it.

 # DefiChat Maximum Range
 DefiChat has underwent extensive testing to find the